Consider the simple class hierarchy of the design model in Figure 17.1 above, showing a disjoint

 Whenever the segmentation is rigid (does not allow dynamic

-classification), we designate the category
+classification), we designate the category attribute as

 frozen, which